cc-archive/sotc-2014/www/_source/report.md

 ### New technologies for sharing

-{% capture sidebar %}{% include pullquote.html align="right" quote="Creative Commons&#8217; three key priorities: a vibrant commons, a usable commons, a relevant commons." tweet="Creative Commons&#8217; three key priorities: a vibrant commons, a usable commons, a relevant commons." %}{% endcapture %}
+{% capture sidebar %}{% include pullquote.html align="right" quote="Creative Commons&#8217; three key priorities: a vibrant commons, a usable commons, a relevant commons." tweet="CC&#8217;s three key priorities: a vibrant commons, a usable commons, a relevant commons." %}{% endcapture %}
 {{ sidebar | markdownify }}

 One project we're really excited about is [The List, supported by a prototype grant from the Knight Foundation](http://creativecommons.org/weblog/entry/44004).
 The List app will allow users to make lists of wanted images, or submit requested photos to a global archive of images, all licensed CC BY.
 We're also working on improving the CC Search page, to make it easier for users to find and attribute content.